United States Treasury security: TIPS and FRNs

-Both TIPS and FRNs adjust conditions of the bonds to limit the exposure of bondholders to the change in the financial climate during the bond's lifetime.
+Both TIPS and floating rate notes (FRNs) adjust conditions of the bonds to limit the exposure of bondholders to the change in the financial climate during the bond's lifetime.
 They differ significantly in the parameters they adjust.

-Treasury Inflation-Protected Securities (TIPS) are inflation-indexed bonds issued by the U.S. Treasury.
-Introduced in 1997, they are currently offered in 5-year, 10-year and 30-year maturities.
-The coupon rate is fixed at the time of issuance, but the principal is adjusted periodically based on changes in the consumer price index (CPI), the most commonly used measure of inflation.
-When the CPI rises, the principal is adjusted upward; if the index falls, the principal is adjusted downwards.
+Treasury Inflation-Protected Securities (TIPS) are marketable Treasury securities issued with maturities of 5, 10, or 30 years.
+Their principal is adjusted using the Consumer Price Index for All Urban Consumers, so it rises with inflation and falls with deflation.
+TIPS pay a fixed interest rate every six months, but the dollar interest payment changes because the rate is applied to the adjusted principal.
+At maturity, the holder receives the inflation-adjusted principal or the original principal, whichever is greater.
 The adjustments to the principal increase interest income when the CPI rises, thus protecting the holder's purchasing power.
 This "virtually guarantees" a real return over and above the rate of inflation, according to finance scholar Dr. Annette Thau.

 Finance scholars Martinelli, Priaulet and Priaulet state that inflation-indexed securities in general (including those used in the United Kingdom and France) provide efficient instruments to diversify portfolios and manage risk because they have a weak correlation with stocks, fixed-coupon bonds and cash equivalents.

-A 2014 study found that conventional U.S. Treasury bonds were persistently mispriced relative to TIPS, creating arbitrage opportunities and posing "a major puzzle to classical asset pricing theory."
+A 2014 study found that conventional U.S. Treasury bonds were persistently mispriced relative to TIPS, creating arbitrage opportunities and posing "a major puzzle to classical asset pricing theory".

 Another type of Treasury note, known as the floating rate note, pays interest quarterly based on rates set in periodic auctions of 13-week Treasury bills.
 As with a conventional fixed-rate instrument, holders are paid the par value of the note when it matures at the end of the two-year term.